Environmental management plan

 Silhouette of wildlife in the street, Electriona Hydroelectric Plant.

-To prevent crash with windows:
+To prevent collision with windows:

 The objective of this program is to make environmentally responsible acquisitions and purchases.